marytts/marytts-wiki/New-Language-Support.md

 First of all a mysql database should be created with all privileges.
 In ubuntu if you have mysql server installed a database can be created with:

-    $mysql -u root -p
-    Enter password: (ubuntu passwd in this machine)

-    mysql> create database wiki;
-    mysql> grant all privileges on wiki.* to mary@localhost identified by "wiki123";
-    mysql> flush privileges;

-Int this case the `wiki` database is created, all privileges are granted to user `mary` in the localhost and the password is for example `wiki123`.
-These values will be used in the scripts below.
+    $ wkdb_create_database.sh wkdb.conf

 If you do not have rights for creating a mysql database, please contact your system administrator for creating one for you.

-  Once you have a mysql database, you can start to extract clean text and words from the wikipedia split files using the `WikipediaProcessor` program.
-The following script explains its usage and possible parameters (The scripts examples presented in this tutorial use the enwiki, that is locale en_US):
+Once you have a mysql database, you can start to extract clean text and words from the wikipedia split files using the `WikipediaProcessor` program:

+    $ wkdb_cleaning_up.sh wkdb.conf

-The wikilist.txt should contain something like:
+This should create a file `wikilist.txt` which should contain something like:

     /current-dir/xml_splits/page1.xml
     /current-dir/xml_splits/page2.xml